lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

 ---

 ## Virtual sandbox setup
-When trying to cause havoc or break into something, it's good to have a separate environment - such as a summer cabin or a VM.
+When trying to cause havoc or break into something, it's good to have an isolated environment - such as a summer cabin or a VM.
 - This isn't the [suggested VirtualBox](https://terokarvinen.com/2021/install-debian-on-virtualbox/), but I was keen to try how [Canonical Multipass](https://multipass.run) works with a recent arm-cpu.
 Let's see..

 #### Host:
 - CPU: 10 Core (arm)
 - Mem: 16 GB
+- MacOs 12.3

 #### VM:
 - CPU: 1 Core
 - Mem: 1 GB
+- Ubuntu 20.04 LTS

 {% highlight bash %}
 # Spin up default vm and check where and what it is
-lauripessi@Lauris-MBP-14 ~ % multipass launch --name sandbox
+lauripessi@Laurisxxx ~ % multipass launch --name sandbox
 Launched: sandbox

-lauripessi@Lauris-MBP-14 ~ % multipass ls
+lauripessi@Laurisxxx ~ % multipass ls
 Name                    State             IPv4             Image sandbox                 Running           192.168.205.3    Ubuntu 20.04 LTS

 # Login to VM, set a clever password and setup gui & rdp
-lauripessi@Lauris-MBP-14 ~ % multipass shell sandbox
+lauripessi@Laurisxxx ~ % multipass shell sandbox
 ubuntu@sandbox:~$ sudo passwd ubunbu ubuntu@sandbox:~$ sudo apt update ubuntu@sandbox:~$ sudo apt install ubuntu-desktop xrdp